netebom/mortality_indicators_in_Africa/README.md

+### MORTALITY RATES IN AFRICA
-This project is about uncovering trends in health records sourced from World Health Organization.
+This project is about uncovering trends and other insights in health records sourced from World Health Organization.
 As infant, child, and maternal mortality rates continue to bedevil Africa, we hope to uncover trends
 in health records, and profer viable solutions to the problems that health data holds.